publiccodenet/about/activities/value-and-impact/sustainable-development-goals.md

 ---
 type: resource
-explains: how our work contributes to reaching the SDGs
+explains: how our work contributes to achieving the SDGs
 ---

 # How public code supports the Sustainable Development Goals